darulilmfoundation-abdullah/Class-8-/Python/readme.md

-# Grade 8 Python Practical Syllabus
+# Class 8 Python Practical Syllabus

 This course is **practice-based**.
 Each lesson has a Python file with sample code.
 Students run and modify code to learn Python step by step.